 That relapse lasted seven years in total, and by the end, I had really burned my life to the ground.
 My daughter, my youngest, wasn’t speaking to me at all.
 My two boys were speaking to me, but not happy with me.
 I had ruined my relationship with them and with the rest of my family

-"I was living in a little bitty town of around 230 people on a 100-acre farm, no neighbors for miles, and
+"I was living in a little bitty town of around 230 people on a 100-acre farm, no neighbors for miles, and even that was just a little too crowded for me."

 I was living in a little bitty town of around 230 people on a 100-acre farm, no neighbors for miles, and even that was just a little too crowded for me.
 Towards the end, I had isolated myself beyond belief.